-Sometimes an experienced and astute financial professional can match individuals with particular annuity companies and life insurance companies to create a meaningful divergence in life expectancy assumptions.
-When the annuity company is convinced of a relatively shorter life expectancy, the applicant’s health, although not necessarily perfect, is good enough to warrant life insurance based on a relatively longer life expectancy.
+Sometimes an experienced and astute financial professional can match individuals with annuity companies and life insurance companies to create a meaningful divergence in life expectancy assumptions.
+When the annuity company is convinced of a relatively shorter life expectancy, the applicant’s health, although not necessarily perfect, is good enough to warrant life insurance based on a relatively long life expectancy.
 The annuity income stream will often exceed life insurance premiums.
-In such an event, the immediate annuity will provide payments in excess of life insurance premiums.
+In such an event, the immediate annuity will provide payments more than the life insurance premiums.
 The immediate annuity will fund the life insurance and provide the individual with a cash flow sheltered from creditors.
 The life insurance policy is typically owned by a life insurance trust to keep the insurance outside the insured’s taxable estate and to protect the death benefit from the beneficiaries’ creditors and former spouses.

 The profit potential from this investment is important in defending creditor attacks of fraudulent conveyance.
 Suppose the creditor argues that a debtor purchased the annuity and insurance to shelter money from creditors.
 In that case, the debtor can point out that the investment was made to take advantage of an unusual arbitrage opportunity to fund life insurance for estate planning purposes to generate cash flow for lifetime support.
 Only relatively sophisticated financial professionals can arrange a profitable annuity arbitrage.
 Individuals should only deal with financial advisers with demonstrated experience in successful annuity arbitrage as an improperly structured arbitrage arrangement may have adverse income tax consequences.